Weep hole in brickwork above damp course

 Protect your investment – book a comprehensive pre-purchase building inspection

-Obtaining a professional building inspection with meticulous attention to detail, especially for the tiny details that may be hiding huge issues, can save you thousands.
+Obtaining a professional building inspection with attention to detail, especially for the tiny details hiding huge issues, can save you thousands.
 Contact us at Action Property Inspections.
 With over 30 years of experience and hundreds of five-star reviews from happy customers, you can be confident that even the tiny details are important to us.

 author-avatar